 Need for Medical Assistance

 Medical assistance is not normally necessary because serious complications are extremely rare.
-Most Zika virus infections resolve spontaneously over a few days.
-Self-medication with paracetamol (acetaminophen) may help relieve some symptoms.
+Most ZIKV infections resolve spontaneously over a few days.
+Self-medication with acetaminophen may help relieve some symptoms.

-Pregnant women with symptoms consistent with Zika virus infection during or within 2 weeks of travel to risk areas or who have ultrasound findings of fetal microcephaly or calcifications in the head should seek expert medical care and testing as soon as possible upon returning home.
-Pregnant women without symptoms may be tested from 2 to 12 weeks after returning from a risk area.
-Pregnant women with possible sexual exposure to Zika virus should be tested.
+Pregnant women with symptoms consistent with ZIKV infection during or within 2 weeks of travel to risk areas, or who have ultrasound findings of fetal microcephaly or calcifications in the head, should seek expert medical care and testing as soon as possible upon returning home.
+Pregnant women without symptoms may be tested from 2 to 12 weeks after returning from a risk area and those with possible sexual exposure to ZIKV may be tested.

-Testing of any traveler (including pregnant women) returned from non-Zika affected areas is not recommended.
+Testing of any traveler (including pregnant women) returned from non-ZIKV affected areas is not recommended.

 At this time, testing men for the purpose of assessing risk for sexual transmission and testing asymptomatic women contemplating pregnancy are not recommended.

-Containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitations whenever possible.
+Treat outer clothing, boots, tents, and sleeping bag liners with permethrin (or other pyrethroid) when traveling in a very high-risk area for ZIKV infection.
+Additionally, containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitation whenever possible.
+See Insect Precautions.

 Pregnant women (in any trimester) or those trying to conceive should discuss specific travel recommendations with a travel health provider.
 The level of risk varies by country, and travel recommendations for pregnant women are tiered by risk level.

-Many other typical tropical infections pose greater risk than Zika virus infection for pregnant women and their unborn children.
+Many other typical tropical infections pose greater risk than ZIKV infection for pregnant women and their unborn children.